 The Lifetime Individual Savings Account (LISA) was introduced in April 2017 in order to "help young people to simultaneously save for a first home and for their retirement".
-The following illustration of how the LISA works was provided by the Government -

-A comparison of the new LISA against other forms of longer-term savings vehicles is provided below.
+The following illustration of how the LISA works was provided by the Government - A comparison of the new LISA against other forms of longer-term savings vehicles is provided below.

-Option Annual contribution limit Tax treatment Exempt or Taxed on Contribution growth, access Access Purpose Employer NI liability?
-Pension Tax relief on up to £40,000 pa Tapered reduction to £10,000 if earning >£150,000 pa EET Tax relief on contributions, tax privileged growth, 25% of fund tax free on withdrawal, remainder subject to income tax From Age 55 No restriction No Workplace ISA E20,0002017/18 (LISA contributions will count towards ISA allowance) TEE Contributions from after tax pay.
-Tax privileged growth, tax free withdrawals Anytime No restriction Yes LISA £4,000 pa Must be under age 40 to open LISA. contributions must cease after age 50 TEE + Bonus Contributions from after tax pay, receive 25% Government bonus.
-Tax privileged growth. tax free withdrawals From Age 60 or to purchase first property.
-Other withdrawals forfeit Bonus and subject to 5% penalty Before Age 60 - property purchase After Age 60 - no restriction Yes
+Option Annual Contribution Limit Tax Treatment Exempt or taxed on contribution, growth, access Access Purpose Employer NI Liability Pension Tax relief up to £60,000 pa.
+Tapered reduction to £10,000 if earning greater £260,000 pa (2023/24) EET Tax relief on contributions, tax privileged growth, 25% of fund tax- free on withdrawal, remainder subject to income tax From age 55 No restriction No Workplace ISA £20,000 (2023/24) (LISA contributions will count towards ISA allowance) TEE Contributions from after tax pay.
+Tax privileged growth, tax- free withdrawals Anytime No restriction Yes LISA £4,000 pa.
+Must be under age 40 to open a LISA.
+Contributions must cease after age 50.
+TEE + Bonus Contributions from after tax pay receive 25% Government bonus.
+Tax privileged growth, tax-free withdrawals.
+From age 60 or to purchase first property.
+Other withdrawals forfeit.
+Bonus and subject to 5% penalty.
+Before age 60 - property purchase.
+After age 60 no restrictions.
+Yes